hidat/audio_pipeline/README.md

-# audio_pipeline
+# Audio Pipeline
-Audio Processing Pipeline Tools
+A set of audio processing tools used to process and prepare audio files for ingestion into a variety of asset management systems.